-This day and age, there's pretty much a separate industry designated to the state, shape, and sparseness of our natural brows.
-Between serums, pencils, pomades, and powders, having uneven or less-than-bushy texture isn't much of a problem.
-(Of course, we wish we naturally had brows à la Lily Collins, but alas, we have to choose our battles.)
+In this day and age, there's pretty much an entire industry devoted to the state and shape of our natural brows.
+Between serums, pencils, pomades, and powders having uneven or less-than-bushy brow texture isn't much of a problem.
+(Of course, we wish we naturally had brows à la Lily Collins, but alas, we have to choose our battles).
 That said, even though our go-to brow products can create a quick antidote to a wax or pluck job gone awry, we'd prefer to wake up and walk out the door without having to concern ourselves with the symmetry of our two sisters.

-So we decided to go to celebrity brow artist Joey Healy to learn his best tips, tricks, an overall game plan when it comes to fixing an uneven set of eyebrows—be it from birth, Botox, plucking, or a super-scary wax job.
-Spoiler: The process is so much much less intimidating than we would have guessed, but patience is a virtue.
+So, we decided to go to a celebrity brow artist and makeup artist to learn their best tips, tricks, and overall game plan when it comes to fixing an uneven set of eyebrows courtesy of genes, Botox, plucking, or a super-scary wax job.
+Spoiler: The process is so much less intimidating than we would have guessed, but patience is a virtue.

-As we mentioned, and as wonderful as brow products are, they're truly just a Band-Aid solution for fixing uneven brows.
+As wonderful as brow products are, they're truly just a Band-Aid solution for fixing uneven brows.
 They can help, and we love them for that, but they obviously won't get to the root of your uneven eyebrows—and we mean that literally.
 So patience and most likely some grow-out time will be necessary.
-Here's Healy's expert process.